Implications of Distance over Redistricting Maps: Central and Outlier Maps: Problem Set-Up

 \section{Problem Set-Up}

 A given state is modelled by a graph $G=(V,E)$ where each vertex $v \in V$ represents a voting block (\emph{unit}).
 Each unit $v$ has a weight $w(v)>0$ which represents its population.
 Further, $\forall u,v \in V$ there is an edge $e=(u,v) \in E$ if and only if the two vertices are \emph{connected} (geographically this means that units $u$ and $v$ share a boundary).
 The number of units is $|V|=n$.
 A \emph{redistricting} (\emph{redistricting map} or simply \emph{map}) $M$ is a partition of $V$ into $k>0$ many districts, i.e., $V=V_1 \cup V_2 \dots \cup V_k$ where each $V_i$ represents a district and $\forall i \in [k], |V_i|\neq 0$ and $\forall i,j \in [k], V_i \cap V_j= \emptyset \ \text{if} \ i \neq j$.
 The redistricting map $M$ is decided by the induced partition, i.e., $M=\{V_1,\dots,V_k\}$.
 For a redistricting $M$ to be considered valid, it must satisfy a collection of properties, some of which are specific to the given state.
 We use the most common properties as stated in \cite{deford2019recombination,hettle2021balanced}: \textbf{(1)} \emph{Compactness}: The given partitioning should have ``compact'' districts.
 Although there is no definitive mathematical criterion which decides compactness for districts, some have used common definitions such as Polsby-Popper or Reock Score \cite{alexeev2018impossibility}.
 Others have used a clustering criterion like the $k$-median objective \cite{cohen2018balanced} or considered the total number of cuts (number of edges between vertices in different districts) \cite{deford2019recombination}. \textbf{(2)} \emph{Equal Population}: To satisfy the desideratum of ``one person one vote'' each district should have approximately the same number of individuals.
 I.e., a given district $V_i$ should satisfy $\sum_{v \in V_i} w(v) \in [(1-\epsilon)\frac{\sum_{v\in V}w(v)}{k},(1+\epsilon)\frac{\sum_{v\in V}w(v)}{k}]$ where $\epsilon$ is a non-negative parameter relaxing the equal population constraint. \textbf{(3)} \emph{Contiguity}: Each district (partition) $V_i$ should be a connected component, i.e., $\forall i \in [k]$ and $\forall u,v \in V_i$, $v$ should be reachable from $u$ through vertices which only belong to $V_i$.

-Our proofs do not rely on these properties and therefore can likely even accommodate further desired properties.
+Our proofs do not rely on these properties and therefore can accommodate additional properties if desired.

 Let $\MapsDist$ be the set of all valid maps.
 Let $\Dist(\MapsDist)$ be a distribution over these maps.
 Furthermore, define a distance function over the maps $d: \MapsDist \times \MapsDist \rightarrow [0,\infty)$.
 Then the \emph{population medoid map} is $M^*$ which is a solution to the following: